lek890/notes/docker/build-and-run-dockerfile.md

 Once the build is successful, we will have the image in our local.
 We can see it with the `docker images` command.

-To run a docker image, use as usuall
+To run a docker image, use as usual

 'docker run -d {CONTAINER_ID}'